mediashower/coco/working-from-home.md

 * Consider standing one-on-one videoconferences with each team member as well.
 * As best you can, continue "business as usual."
 * Consider donating 10-20% of your time to how your business can help others in this time.

+## Target URL:

+_Where do we want people to go?
+Please use high-authority websites \(WHO.int, CDC.gov, etc.\)._

+{% page-ref page="working-from-home.md" %}

+## Target Audience:

+_Who we are trying to reach with this message._

+{% hint style="success" %}
+Anyone working from home, especially those who have never worked from home before.
+{% endhint %}

 ## Hashtags: